-Corner shops are typically from the Victorian period, one or two storey high with a residence at entry fa entry fa mendment Repealed by which a solution of the the rear of the shop and located at cross streets and T-junctions.
-Often they are built to the boundary with a side shop window, an angled entry façare and a recessed entry door.
+Corner shops are typically from the Victorian period, one or two storey high with a residence at the rear of the shop and located at cross streets and T-junctions.
+Often they are built to the boundary with a side shop window, an angled entry façade and a recessed entry door.
 Many corner shop buildings remain but have changed in use reflecting the evolution of the suburb.
 Timber shop fronts are rare.

-1st 2021 01 To ensure that the original characteristics of corner shops are retained and enhanced.
+imper 2023 01 To ensure that the original characteristics of corner shops are retained and enhanced.